ankit741/docker-kubernetes-demo/docker-demo/README.md

 minikube dashboard --url
 ```

-You have a fully-functioning Kubernetes cluster on your machine now.
+You have a fully functioning Kubernetes cluster on your machine now.

 # Create a file named deployment.yaml in your application directory